mobiusml/aana_sdk/README.md

 Once the application is running, you will see the message `Deployed successfully.` in the logs.
 You can now send a request to the application to transcribe a video.

+To get an overview of the Ray cluster, you can use the Ray Dashboard.
+The Ray Dashboard is available at `http://127.0.0.1:8265` by default.
+You can see the status of the Ray cluster, the resources used, running applications and deployments, logs, and more.
+It is a useful tool for monitoring and debugging your applications.
+See [Ray Dashboard documentation](https://docs.ray.io/en/latest/ray-observability/getting-started.html) for more information.

 Let's transcribe [Gordon Ramsay's perfect scrambled eggs tutorial](https://www.youtube.com/watch?v=VhJFyyukAzA) using the application.

 ```bash